briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 (ORC 4301.633)

 3. _(c)_ Except as otherwise provided in this chapter or Ohio R.C.
-[Chapter 4301][ORC Chapter 4301], no person under the age of twenty-one years shall knowingly show or give false information concerning the person's name, age or other identification for the purpose of purchasing or otherwise obtaining beer or intoxicating liquor in any place where beer or intoxicating liquor is sold
+[Chapter 4301][ORC 4301], no person under the age of twenty-one years shall knowingly show or give false information concerning the person's name, age or other identification for the purpose of purchasing or otherwise obtaining beer or intoxicating liquor in any place where beer or intoxicating liquor is sold